 “Combined with the better-than-expected economic data, this has boosted sentiment in the steel sector.”

 Other data released on Tuesday showed China’s industrial output grew 7 percent, outpacing market expectations.

-The most-traded September iron ore contract on the Dalian Commodity Exchange rose as far as 494 yuan ($78) a tonne, a level last seen on March 19.
-It later pared gains, closing at 485.50 yuan, up 0.3 percent, as steel futures retreated from session peaks.
+The most-traded September iron ore contract on the Dalian Commodity Exchange rose as far as 494 yuan ($78) a tonne in early deals, a level last seen on March 19.
+It later pared gains, trading at 484.50 yuan by 0229 GMT, up 0.1 percent, as steel futures retreated.

-The most-active October rebar on the Shanghai Futures Exchange ended 0.3 percent higher at 3,681 yuan per tonne, after earlier hitting a nearly two-week top of 3,715 yuan.
+The most-active October rebar on the Shanghai Futures Exchange was off 0.4 percent at 3,659 yuan per tonne, after earlier hitting a nearly two-week top of 3,715 yuan.